U.S. Resume Format: Best Practices, Examples, & Tips

 Here are a few tips to keep in mind when writing a summary for a U.S. resume:

 • Use American English spelling and grammar conventions.
+For instance, use "color" instead of "colour" or "center" instead of "centre."

 "Results-driven marketing professional with over five years of experience in developing and executing successful marketing campaigns for a variety of clients.
-Skilled in market research, brand development and digital marketing, with a proven track record of increasing brand awareness and driving sales.
+Skilled in market research, brand development, and digital marketing, with a proven track record of increasing brand awareness and driving sales.
 Highly organized and detail-oriented, with strong project management skills and the ability to collaborate effectively with cross-functional teams."

 Work experience in reverse-chronological order

-• Maintain parallel structure by using consistent patterns of words or phrases in a sentence or a series of sentences (i.e., “Developed marketing strategies, conducted market research and analyzed customer data” instead of “Developed and implemented marketing strategies while conducting market research and analyzing customer data”).
+• Maintain parallel structure by using consistent patterns of words or phrases in a sentence or a series of sentences (i.e., “Developed marketing strategies, conducted market research, and analyzed customer data” instead of “Developed and implemented marketing strategies while conducting market research and analyzing customer data”).

 • Whenever possible, use numbers and figures to describe accomplishments on your resume, for example: “Implemented a new lead generation strategy, resulting in a 40% increase in qualified leads and a 15% increase in conversion rates.”

-• Use active voice throughout your resume.
+• Use active language throughout your resume.
 For instance, instead of saying, “A new project was launched and managed by me, resulting in a 20% increase in productivity,” say, “Launched and managed a new project, resulting in a 20% increase in productivity.”

-Here is an example of an effective work history entry on a U.S. resume:
+Here’s an example of an effective work history entry on a U.S. resume:

 WORK HISTORY